Skip to main content

 Event typeHandling

-content_block_delta with input_json_deltaAccumulated for tool-use markers (not yielded as text)
+content_block_delta with input_json_deltaAccumulated for tool label formatting (not yielded as text)

-content_block_start with tool_useCaptures tool name for marker emission
+content_block_start with tool_useCaptures tool name for label emission

-content_block_stop for tool useEmits a -# *ToolName(args)* marker as a yielded delta
+content_block_stop for tool useEmits a StreamStatus(kind="tool_start") signal with a formatted label

 Throttled editing

-stream_to_channel() consumes the text deltas and maintains a buffer.
-A background editor coroutine flushes the buffer to Discord on a fixed schedule.
+stream_to_channel() consumes text deltas and StreamStatus signals, maintaining a text buffer.
+A background editor coroutine flushes the buffer to Discord on a fixed schedule, while StreamStatus signals control an ephemeral status message (for thinking indicators, tool labels, and compaction progress).

 Timing constants